 Full English Breakfast in the Hall

 I love an English Breakfast!
 When you stay at Christ Church College, you get to have your breakfast in the Hall under the gaze of famous prime ministers, government ministers, novelists, and monarchs.
 You will immediately recognize it from the Harry Potter films.
-It was the inspiration behind the dining hall in Hogwarts, those scenes were filmed in a studio.
+It was the inspiration behind the dining hall in Hogwarts, although those scenes were filmed at the Harry Potter Studios in Leavesden.

 The breakfast is served buffet style and was delicious.
 I was a little disappointed that there was no black pudding, but I know a lot of people don’t like it.
 If you prefer a continental breakfast, they have that too.
 I was especially impressed with the croissants they had.

 Access to Places Where Visitors are Not Allowed

 The general public can visit Christ Church, but there is a charge which ranges from £8-£10 depending on the season.
 That still doesn’t get you access everywhere in Christ College.
 However, when you stay at this Oxford College Bed and Breakfast you are considered a resident.
 That sign that says no visitor access does not apply to you!

 Free Access to the Picture Gallery